 Homemade pasta can either be made by hand or in a stand mixer.

 If making by hand: Combine semolina, flour, beaten eggs, water, oil, and salt.
 Mix to make a stiff dough.
 Knead 10 minutes by hand.

-If using a stand mixer, combine semolina, flour, beaten eggs, water and oil in stand mixer bowl.
+If using a stand mixer, combine semolina, flour, beaten eggs, water, salt and oil in stand mixer bowl.
 Knead on medium speed with a dough hook.